chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 4: As a site user, I can leave comments and reviews on cheeses and blog posts so that I can share my opinions and experiences with other users.

-For this User Story to be completed, I needed to create a model for each comment.
-The model is based below and has fields for the post the comment is on, the user who is writing it, the text of the comment, the time it was created and it's approval status.
-From here, I created a form in forms.py with a meta class to specify what model the form is associated with.
-The form provides a field for the body as the others fields will be created automatically.
-Finally, I updated the view to provide commenting functionality and rendered the form in the template if the user was authenticated.
+To achieve this User Story, a model for comments was established, including fields for the associated post, the commenting user, the comment text, creation time, and approval status.
+Subsequently, a form was defined in forms.py, utilizing a meta class to link the form with the comment model.
+This form exclusively offers a field for the comment body, as the remaining fields are populated automatically.
+The final step involved updating the view to enable commenting features, ensuring the form is displayed in the template only to authenticated users.

 <details>
 <summary>User Story 4</summary>